envato-archive/splinter/README.markdown

 ## Performance Tweaks

 Capybara runs in a different thread when the driver is not `rack-test`.
-This can cause issues with transactional fixtures as ActiveRecord normal creates a new connection per-thread.
+This can cause issues with transactional fixtures as ActiveRecord normally creates a new connection per-thread.
 If you need to force ActiveRecord to share the connection between threads, add the following to `spec_helper`: